Parnell property heist: Judge freezes funds amid mortgage fraud allegations

 Valmont is the sole shareholder and director of Northern Investors Trustee Ltd (NIT) and Chevin was a director until he was disqualified in 2017.

-"Weighing the need to protect the applicants with the prejudice to the respondents, I consider it is in the overall interests of justice for freezing orders to be made," he said in the judgement.
+"Weighing the need to protect the applicants with the prejudice to the respondents, I consider it is in the overall interests of justice for freezing orders to be made," he said in the judgment.

 The judge made an ancillary order requiring Chevin and Valmont to each swear an affidavit providing information including:

-• All funds purpordedly borrowed in the name of APL, including copies of all loan documentation
+• All funds purportedly borrowed in the name of APL, including copies of all loan documentation

 • The whereabouts of the funds purported borrowed in the name of APL and/or secured against APL's properties.